Coderwelsch/wled-2d-pixel-drawer/README.md

 ## Credits

 Thanks for the awesome work of [yoksel](https://github.com/yoksel) and her beautiful svg animation skills.
 The headline animation is taken from her [Animated text with Snapsvg](https://codepen.io/yoksel/pen/yNJYyE) codepen project.
+Love it ❤️!

 [WLED](https://github.com/Aircoookie/WLED) is also one of the coolest open source projects I know.
-Thanks to the developers for their great work!
+Thanks to the developers and maintainers for their great work!